zq-chi/stm32IAPDemo/README.md

 1. Host send a 'Init Update' command to device to notify the device prepare for update
 2. Host send update content to device by packages.
 The first package's first 64 bytes contains the totoal firmware bytes count, CRC, and other validate information, we use this info to check whether the updata file matchs this device, and whether the totoal firmware is correctly received.
 When a FLASH_PAGE_SIZE firmware received, we write the content to the 'Update Package' region
-3. If all the firmware was received and the CRC is correct, we set a Update flag to the 'Update Info' region, and restart this device to load bootloader and update firmware
+3. If all the firmware was received and the CRC is correct, we set a Update flag to the 'Update Info' region, and reset this device to load bootloader and update firmware

 ## 1.How to build bootloader